isaacnmm/pestpolicy-hugo2XX/content/posts/best-hvlp-spray-gun-for-lacquer/index.md

 - hvlp
 layout: post
 ---
 You can spray lacquer with HVLP like your spray finish (light coats) on dry wood that has been finish-sanded for a minimum of 220 grit.
-HVLP�sprayers are better than the conventional spray guns as they'll reduce the overspray and bounce-back.
+HVLPsprayers are better than the conventional spray guns as they'll reduce the overspray and bounce-back.
-- But an airless sprayer with appropriate tips can be used in spraying thick liquids such as latex house�paint or thin liquids including varnish, lacquer, and[stains for your playsets](https://pestpolicy.com/[best](https://pestpolicy.com/best-chipmunk-repellents/)-stain-for-swing-set/), woodwork, cabinets, and doors.
+- But an airless sprayer with appropriate tips can be used in spraying thick liquids such as latex housepaint or thin liquids including varnish, lacquer, and[stains for your playsets](https://pestpolicy.com/[best](https://pestpolicy.com/best-chipmunk-repellents/)-stain-for-swing-set/), woodwork, cabinets, and doors.
 Thus, if you're refinishing old lacquer or getting that vintage color on your new woodwork pieces, the lacquer delivered with an [HVLP](https://pestpolicy.com/best-hvlp-paint-sprayer-for-cabinets/) spray gun will produce that subtle texture and tactile sense.
 ## 7 Best HVLP Spray Gun for Lacquer
 ### [1.
 Fuji-2203G Semi-PRO 2 - 400cc Gravity Cup + Adjustable Pattern Fan](https://www.amazon.com/dp/B00D4NPPQY/?tag=p-policy-20)